jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 - the actual data
 - its current cx & cy coordinates

-The data can be enumerated using the elements .datum() method and the coordinates using .attr().
+The data can be enumerated using the element's .datum() method, and the coordinates using .attr().

 ```
 const d = selection.datum()